 There is a new slow cooker combo that’s on my radar right now and I love it so far.
 It’s called an Instapot and you can use it as a slow cooker, pressure cooker, rice cooker or yogurt maker and you can saute right in it for a one pan clean up.
 Even better is that it has a stainless-steel insert which none of the rice cookers seem to have as an option.
 They come in 5 or 6 quart.

-I hope this helps you become more comfortable in choosing a new slow cooker.
+I hope this helps you become more comfortable in choosing the best slow cooker for you.
 Let me know if you have more specific questions.
 Please note that these links are affiliate links which means I get a tiny percentage if you buy when you click through my link.
-It is at no additional cost to you.
-It helps me pay for the expenses of hosting this blog.
+It is at no additional cost to you and it helps me pay for the expenses of hosting this blog.
 Thank you so much for your support!